StreamFab Netflix Downloader

 Android and iOS: You can download videos with the Netflix app on your phone or tablet.

-In a world where more people are working and watching on laptops, it’s wild that you can't download Netflix movies on Mac, and only with a specific app on Windows.
+In a world where more people are working and watching on laptops, it’s wild that you can't download Netflix movies on Mac, and that they completely removed the feature for Windows users.
 It’s like they want you to watch offline... but only on their terms.

 This is probably intentional, to keep content secure and reduce piracy risks, but as a paying user, it can feel unnecessarily limiting.